AlexaBrett/gh-pages-deploy/README.md

 The tool now asks for and stores a project name for each repository.
 This name is used in branch naming instead of the package.json name, giving you more control over branch naming.
 Project names are stored per directory, so different projects can have different names.

 ### Cleanup
-To prevent the deployment repository from growing too large, you can clean up old deployment branches:
+To prevent the deployment repository from growing too large, old deployment branches are automatically cleaned up:

 ```bash
 github-pages-poc-deploy --cleanup                    # Manual cleanup with confirmation